rgdonohue/GIS-OSS/docs/architecture.md

 ## Overview

 GIS-OSS is a privacy-focused geospatial intelligence system that uses open-weight language models to orchestrate spatial data pipelines.
 The system prioritizes data sovereignty, deterministic spatial operations, and clear audit trails.
+See `docs/tribal_environmental.md` for the tribal environmental stewardship use-case focus that drives the requirements below.

 ## Design Principles